codyjs/angular-patterns/README.md

 * [Non-Singleton Services in Angular (StackOverflow)](http://stackoverflow.com/questions/16626075/non-singleton-services-in-angular)

 ### Component-Container Pattern
 A cool, react-esque way of rethinking angular controllers, especially with Angular 2 in mind.
+In this pattern, controllers are replaced with directives.

 #### Components
 A component takes the place of a simple controller, and is similar in that it is responsible for providing a "View Model" to the DOM in order to render the UI.
 The difference is, a component delegates data retrieval to a container and then explicitly declares which data needs to be passed in through its isolate scope.
 In this way, a component has the potential to be more modular, as well as leaner and more focused than your average Angular controller.